shahad-hassan19/arttech-online-education/README.md

 ## 🧠 Overview

-*ArtTech Institute* is an online learning platform built to offer industry-relevant courses in *Excel, **Power BI, and **Tally Prime*.
+*ArtTech Institute* is an online learning platform built to offer industry-relevant courses in *Excel*, *Power BI*, and *Tally Prime*.
 It supports features like video-based lessons, chapter progress tracking, learner dashboards, role-based admin controls, and automatic certificate generation.

 ---

 ## 👥 Target Audience

-Perfect — very inclusive!
-So it’s designed to be user-friendly and accessible to **anyone** interested in learning Excel, Power BI, or Tally Prime — whether they're students, beginners, or working professionals.
+It’s designed to be user-friendly and accessible to **anyone** interested in learning Excel, Power BI, or Tally Prime — whether they're students, beginners, or working professionals.

+The platform is designed for:
+- *Students*
+- *Working professionals*
+- *Beginners*

+There is *no age restriction, and both **learners and administrators* are supported within the system.

 ---